Vineyard

 Vines

-We are aa 40 acre vineyard in Shropshire.
-We planted our first field of vines in 2021, 4000 Bacchus and 8000 Pinot Noir.
-This combination allow us to make still and sparkling wine.
+Veenow is a 40 acre vineyard in Shropshire.
+The first field of vines were planted in 2021, 4000 Bacchus and 8000 Pinot Noir.
+This combination allow the family to make still and sparkling wine.

-Early 2023 we planted another 28 acres of vines, choosing to expand on our Bacchus and Pinot Noir varieties, while adding Meunier, Cabernet Noir and Chardonnay.
-We have chosen to plant these further varieties to allow us more flexibility with our wine making, whilst our Cabernet Noir will add body and flavour to our red wine and we have plans for a superior white wine from the Chardonnay variety in 2025.
+Early 2023 another 28 acres of vines were planted, choosing to expand the Bacchus and Pinot Noir varieties, while adding Meunier, Cabernet Noir and Chardonnay.
+These further varieties allow more flexibility with wine making, whilst Cabernet Noir will add body and flavour to the red wine and there are plans for a superior white wine from the Chardonnay variety in 2025.

-Our vines are planted East to West on glorious, sunny slopes in the village of Waters Upton on our Farm.
-We have used metal trellising to guide and support our vines as we choose to use Vertical Shoot Positioning and double guyot pruning.
+The vines are planted East to West on glorious, sunny slopes in the village of Waters Upton on the Farm.
+Metal trellising guides and supports the vines as Vertical Shoot Positioning and double guyot pruning is the chosen vine training.

 The soil structure shines through in our wines.